Lindesay, Darling Point: Lindesay

 In 1967 the National Trust reconstituted the Lindesay Garden Group as the National Trust Garden Committee, with Diana Pockley as chair.
 This committee's work was broader, including work on replanting the grounds of Experiment Farm cottage, Parramatta, Old Government House, Parramatta and Riversdale, Goulburn.

 The Women's Committee's plan was to recreate a garden setting for the villa that was reminiscent of 19th century gardens.
 An English oak (Quercus robur) was planted as a symbol of "home" for the first lady of the house, Caroline Riddell.
 A hoop pine (Araucaria cunninghamii) was added to acknowledge the place of native "auricarias" in 19th century horticultural fashion, and the central lawn sweeping down to the (harbour) view was edged with other plants on the era's must-have lists.
 Long-time volunteer Ros Sweetapple jokes about being closely supervised in the early days, and only allowed to trim the (box) parterre with nail scissors.
 She also recalls visits made to Rookwood Cemetery to collect cuttings of old roses to fill Lindesay's beds with authentic, 19th century plant material.

 In 1989-91 the National Trust went through turbulent times.
 A new management committee was established for Lindesay, chaired by Aline Fenwick OBE, which organised many fund raising events, exhibitions, open days and opportunities to hire out the property to generate income to maintain it.

 In August 2009 the Governor Marie Bashir, Sir Nicholas Shehadie and other guests enjoyed a dinner party hosted by the Trust Board to mark Lindesay's 175th anniversary.
 With a Scottish theme to honour its first owner, Campbell Drummond Riddell, and many subsequent Scottish owners, guests included Mr Edward Sly, descendant of Sir Thomas Mitchell, second owner of Lindesay and generous donor of Mitchell memorabilia to the house; Mr Jim Macintosh, a descendant of the family which owned Lindesay from 1870 to 1913 and generous donor to the house.
-Guests enjoyed the new garden planting and inspired garden lighting, all possible by the fundraising work of the Special Events Panel of the Women's Committee (National Trust Magazine (NSW), Aug.-Oct.2009/Spring, 5).
-National Trust Magazine NSW November 2008-January 2009: $5,969 was used to assist in maintenance of the garden.
-May 2013 - The National Trust Women's Committee celebrated 50 years of National Trust ownership of the property.
+Guests enjoyed the new garden planting and inspired garden lighting, all possible by the fundraising work of the Special Events Panel of the Women's Committee (National Trust Magazine (NSW), August to October 2009/Spring, 5).
+National Trust Magazine NSW November 2008 to January 2009: $5,969 was used to assist in maintenance of the garden.
+May 2013 – The National Trust Women's Committee celebrated 50 years of National Trust ownership of the property.
 This committee has used Lindesay extensively over the years as a base for events for fundraising for the trust.